Davidxswang/leetcode/README.md

 # What is this?
 I decided to walk through the LeetCode problems 10/day, and publish some of the solutions here.
 Hopefully it will be helpful for myself or some of you in front of the screen.

+Space complexity by defaulted is counted by the extra space used by the program, omitting the call stack and the output variables.

 # Some very interesting problems
 ## 28 Implement strStr()
 KMP pattern search algorithm use a O(m+n) time complexity to search a substring in a string, which is really incredible.
 The key actually is to make use of the information embedded in the pattern string.